NIURoverTeam/Docs/Guides/Installing-an-X-Server.md

 For Windows users, first install VcXsrv from [here](https://sourceforge.net/projects/vcxsrv/).
 Once it's done installing, launch it (it's named XLaunch) and use all the default parameters in the configuration dialog, except for the following modifications: uncheck "Native opengl," and check "Disable access control."
-You'll have to do this every time you want to use graphical applications (unless you save the configurations, in which case you'd run the executable `config.xlaunch` from your Start menu to boot the X-server with your saved settings).
+You'll either have to do this every time you want to use graphical applications, or you can save the configurations, in which case you'd run the executable `config.xlaunch` from your Start menu to boot the X-server with your saved settings (recommended).

 ![](https://i.imgur.com/1EJWKh5.png)